A close look at the richest cricketers in the world

 Pat Cummins eventually established himself as one of the finest captains in the modern age as he led Australia to their maiden ICC World Test Championship title in the summit clash against India in 2023.
 Since the retirement of Aaron Finch, Cummins has also taken charge of Australia’s ODI team.
 It is under his leadership that the Aussies are playing in the ICC Men’s Cricket World Cup in 2023.
 Besides the Test Championship crown, Cummins has also been a part of the Australian teams that won the ODI World Cup in 2015 and the Men’s T20 World Cup in 2021.

-According to multiple reports, Pat Cummins, in 2023, has a net worth of around USD 41 million (INR 341 crores).
+According to multiple reports, Pat Cummins, in 2023, has a net worth of around USD 41 million.
 In 2019, he won both the Allan Border Medal (for being the best Australian cricketer of the year) and the ICC Test Cricketer of the Year award.

 Yuvraj Singh